geozeke/notebooks/README.md

-# Introduction to Python using Jupyter Notebooks
+# Introduction to Python Using Jupyter Notebooks

 This is a collection of Jupyter Notebooks for teaching Python programming with an emphasis on the fundamentals of Cyber Operations.
 It's not meant to be a complete Python textbook, but rather an organized reference guide to allow you to see interactive examples on specific Python topics.

 ## Topics

-0. Introduction
+1. Introduction
    * Using Jupyter notebooks
    * Your First Python Program

-1. Basic operations
+2. Basic operations
    * Variables, Assignment Statements, Expressions
    * Reading console input
    * Numeric Data Types
    * Operator Precedence
    * Strings
-   * Type Conversions and Rounding
+   * Type Conversions

-2. Functions and Objects
+3. Built-in Functions and Objects
    * Common Functions
-   * Object and Methods
+   * Objects and Methods
-   * Formatting output (`.format()`)
+   * Formatting output with `.format()`

-3. Branch Logic
+4. Branch Logic
    * Boolean Data Types
    * `if` Statements
    * `if` - `else` Statements